TouK/nussknacker/docs/API.md

 Any other case will result throws exception.
 ##Categories

 Each process is assigned to exactly one category.
-Each node can be accessible in many categories?
+Each node can be accessible in many categories.
 Category defines if node is accessible in process.

 TODO: some code example.